 Cost-effectiveness targets, as discussed below, are calculated based on the above assumptions regarding the level of contribution from customers towards the measures they are receiving.
-Consideration will be given to changing the cost-effectiveness targets for schemes which do not satisfy the above assumptions.
+The Utility Regulator reserves the right to change the cost-effectiveness targets for schemes which do not satisfy the above assumptions.